isabella232/net-two-factor-auth/readme.md

 # Build Your Own Number Verification And Two Authentication System C# .net

-More and more websites and apps rely on knowing your phone number and in many cases using that number for two factor authentication (more info about 2FA here [https://www.sinch.com/opinion/what-is-two-factor-authentication/](https://www.sinch.com/opinion/what-is-two-factor-authentication/ "WHAT IS TWO FACTOR AUTHENTICATION?")).
+More and more websites and apps rely on knowing your phone number and in many cases using that number for two factor authentication (read more about info about [two factor authentication](https://www.sinch.com/opinion/what-is-two-factor-authentication/)).

 In this tutorial you will learn how to build your own two factor system in about 30 minutes.
 In part 2 we will implement it in one of our clients.